OperandOverflow/kv-vault/README.md

 Execute `make` or `make all` to compile the client and server excutables, the generated excutable files are stored in the `binary` folder.

 ### Deployment
+> [!IMPORTANT]
-Before deploying servers and clients, please make sure the zookeeper is running.
+> Before deploying servers and clients, please make sure the zookeeper is running.
 - #### Server
     To launch the server, use the following command:
     ```sh